arduino/help-center-content/content/Arduino Cloud/Arduino IoT Cloud/Add-and-connect-a-device-to-IoT-Cloud.md

       * _ESP32 and ESP8266:_ Enter the secret key that was provided when adding the device.

    ![A Thing with an associated device, network configuration, and added variable.](img/thing-setup-after.png)

-4. Your sketch will now be generated and can be viewed in the Sketch tab.

 <a id="upload-sketch"></a>